JackDanna/FogentRoleplayTemplate/README.md

 For a given roll, one source of Advantage will cancel out with one source of Disadvantage, and vice versa.

 If after canceling out Advantage and Disadvantage a character is left with neither Advantage or Disadvantage, then they would roll normally.
-Else if a character is left with one or multiple sources of Advantage, then they would roll with Advantage.
-Else if a character is left with one or multiple sources of Disadvantage, then they would roll with Disadvantage.
+Otherwise, if a character is left with one or multiple sources of Advantage, then they would roll with Advantage.
+Finally, if a character is left with one or multiple sources of Disadvantage, then they would roll with Disadvantage.

 In the extreme case that a character has Super Advantage and Super Disadvantage, they cancel out the same way Advantage and Disadvantage do.

 ## Assists

 With Assists, a character can give Advantage (or if rolled poorly, Disadvantage) with an "assisting" Dice Pool Skill Check to a "primary" Dice Pool Skill Check.
 Characters can Assist themselves or another character.
 The "assisting" Dice Pools must be rolled first.
-The "assisting" Dice Pool can be a Skill or Vocation.
-The "primary" Dice Pool can be a Skill.

 It must make logical sense to the Narrator as to why the "assisting" Dice Pool would aid the "primary" Dice Pool.
 Player's should recognize when they are stretching logic and Narrators should recognize when the player's come up with creative applications of Assists.
 It's up to the players and the Narrator to explain/negotiate how these assists make logical sense for the current circumstance.

 Assists can never use the same Skill for the "assisting" and "primary" Dice Pools.
-For instance, a character could never assist another character's Lift Check with their own Lift Check, they would instead use the Multiple Character Skill Check rules.
+For instance, a character could never assist another character's Lift Check with their own Lift Check, they would instead use the Collaboration Skill Check rules.

 Multiple characters can assist the same "primary" Dice Pool.
-If they are assisting using the same skill, then there assists rolls will use the Multiple Character Skill Check rules for that assist.
-If they are using different skills/vocations as assists, handle each assist roll separately before seeing if the resulting Advantages/Disadvantages cancel out, with whatever remains being applied to the "primary" Dice Pool.
+If they are assisting using the same skill, then there assists rolls will use the Collaboration Skill Check rules for that assist.
+If they are using different Skills as Assists, handle each assist roll separately before seeing if the resulting Advantages/Disadvantages cancel out, with whatever remains being applied to the "primary" Dice Pool.

 **The CL for Assists starts at CL 3 and should RARELY be lower than that.** However, it is up to the Narrator to decide if it should be higher than CL 3.
 In general, most Assists, unless extremely unlikely to aid the current situation, will be made at CL 3.